A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 This was Albert’s first extensive painting of the Yosemite Valley, and we can all agree he killed it.

-The degree of realism portrayed in this painting is second to none making it one of the most famous paintings of nature.
+The degree of realism portrayed in this painting is in fact what makes it so famous!

-It also features El Capitan, which is a famous cliff on the left.
+It also features El Capitan, a famous cliff, on the left of the landscape painting.

 Mont Sainte-Victoire by Paul Cézanne (1896)